What are the best places to visit near Bangkok?

+2. Amphawa Floating Market

 The Amphawa Floating Market in Samut Songkhram, and is the largest floating market near Bangkok.
-It is also located close by the Maeklong Railway Market and makes for a great addition to your day trip.
+It is located just down the road from the Maeklong Railway Market, easily combined into a great one day trip from Bangkok.

-The Amphawa Floating Market is only open on weekends.
-It is generally fairly busy with Thai tourists many of whom are visiting from Bangkok.
+The Amphawa Floating Market is open on weekends.
+It is usually quite busy with Thais visiting from Bangkok.
 Expect a crowded, but lively market.